santhil-cyber/santhil-cyber/README.md

 **A Decentralized Timestamp Notary on Ethereum.**

 The idea is dead simple: prove you had a file on a specific date.
 No uploads.
 No middlemen.
-No trust required — just cryptographic math anchored on-chain, permanently.
+No trust required...just cryptographic math anchored on-chain, permanently.

 Your file never touches a server.
 We compute a **SHA-256 hash** entirely in your browser using the **Web Crypto API**, then anchor that fingerprint on Ethereum.
 Once it's on-chain, nobody — not a government, not a corporation, not even us — can alter or backdate it.